 SHORT-TERM CAPITAL PROJECTS - WEST STREET PEDESTRIAN CONNECTIONS: With the opening of the Port Authority temporary PATH station in November 2003, and the full reoccupation of the World Financial Center (WFC), it is projected that 9,400 pedestrians per hour will cross Route 9A between Albany and Murray Streets in the rush hour peak.
 An estimated 6,000 of those pedestrians are expected to cross Route 9A ("West Street") at Vesey Street during the peak hour and most of the remaining pedestrians are expected to cross at Liberty Street.
 It was concluded that a temporary pedestrian bridge across West Street and a protected pathway from the PATH Station was needed to meet the pedestrian demand.
 Also, it was determined that enhancements were required for a temporary pedestrian staircase connection to the Liberty Bridge that was built after the September 11th attacks.
-The Vesey Bridge is being built by the New York State Department of Transportation ("NYS DOT"), and the Vesey Walkway and Liberty Street pedestrian enhancements are being built by the Port Authority of New York and New Jersey ("PANYNJ").---The Vesey Bridge main span over West St opened for pedestrian use on November 22, 2003 and the Bridge Extension was opened to foot traffic June 18, 2004.
-The west and east escalators were opened for use April 15 and June 24, respectively.
-Work continues on the installation of the elevators.
-The Vesey Walkway protects pedestrians from the ongoing construction activities at 7 Word Trade Center as well as construction activities in the northwest corner of the WTC site.
+The Vesey Bridge is being built by the New York State Department of Transportation ("NYS DOT"), and the Vesey Walkway and Liberty Street pedestrian enhancements are being built by the Port Authority of New York and New Jersey ("PANYNJ").---The Vesey Bridge main span over West Street opened for pedestrian use on November 22, 2003 and the Bridge Extension was opened to foot traffic June 18, 2004.
+The West and East escalators were opened for use in the 2nd quarter 2004 and the bridge's elevators were opened for use in the 4th quarter 2004.
+The remaining item of significant work that also progressed in the 4th guarter included installation of additional architectural wall treatment.
+The construction phase of this project is now substantially complete and the focus on this bridge and its VTS elements will be transitioning to a sustained maintenance and operations phase. --- The Vesey Walkway protects pedestrians from the ongoing construction activities at 7 Word Trade Center as well as construction activities in the northwest corner of the WTC site.
 The contract for the walkway was awarded on September 18, 2003.
 By November 22, 2003, a concrete walkway was constructed from Church Street to Washington Street and temporary chainlink fencing was provided.
 The remaining closure section of the Vesey Street walkway that abuts the east extension to the West Street Bridge was poured by NYSDOT after completion of the East extension stair and the overhead protection completed.
 During the third quarter of 2004, Orsogril fence and Church Street portal construction for the Vesey Street walkway were completed.
-Also, with respect to the Liberty Street, the new stairs were completed and the opening is pending the installation of the security fence on the balustrade to secure the site.
+During the last quarter, discussions were held with New York City's Department of Transportation to determine the feasibility of installing the much enhanced signal system at Barclay Street and West Broadway.
+This system was to control USPS exiting traffic and Truck traffic from the WTC 7 construction.
+It was determined that the Truck traffic at WTC 7 had decreased significantly and that the truck traffic exiting the US Post office was way below the estimated numbers that it was no longer necessary to enhance the system.
+Therefore the signal system was removed from the scope of work for the project. ---Also, with respect to Liberty Street, final inspection was done on Vesey Street and the Liberty Street stair, punch list items were identified and addressed during the reporting period.
+For the shed to the Liberty Street stair, staff examined ways to minimize costs and made a determination of the plan that should be pursued, commencing with design in the first quarter of 2005.